thundergnat/IPparser/README.md

 # IPparser
 Parse an IP (v4/v6) Address

 My original contribution to the [Rosetta Code site](http://rosettacode.org/wiki/Parse_an_IP_Address#Scala "Parse an IP Address - Scala") as user Cloudius.
+(Repository version is older than Rosetta code version.)

 This software can parse of all ipv4/ipv6 address text representations of IP Address in common usage against the IEF RFC 5952 specification.

 The results of the parse are: